janessatran/janessatran.github.io/_posts/how-to-create-a-multistep-form-in-rails/2020-10-08-how-to-create-a-multistep-form-in-rails.md

 category: Tech
 ---

-Recently at work, I had to implement a sign-up form to enable users to subscribe to system.
+Recently at work, I had to implement a sign-up form for user subscriptions.
 At first glance, it seemed really straightforward: create a form where a user enters their information and upon successful submission, decrease the number of subscription licenses associated with that user's account.
 Unsurprisingly, however, there were a lot of other requirements I had to meet and implementing this functionality turned out to be more complicated than I was expecting.
 For the sake of future me, and for the sake of whoever else might need to do something similar, I wanted to write out my approach to implementing the feature in this post.
 First things first, let's make sure we understand all the requirements...
 I'll list them all below!

 ## The Requirements to be met